abelectronicsuk/ABElectronics_C_Libraries/ADCDACPi/README.md

 Set the DAC gain
 **Parameter:** (uint8_t) gain - 1 or 2
-The output voltage will be between 0 and 2.048V when gain is set to 1,  0 and 3.3V when gain is set to 2.
+The output voltage will be between 0 and 2.048V when the gain is set to 1,  0 and 3.3V when the gain is set to 2.
 **Returns:** null